Plant sciences Edit me

 - There is a section to describe the phenotyping assays based on the Crop Ontology recommendations.

-- There is section describing the experiment itself (greenhouse, field, etc…) and it is advisable to collect its geographical coordinates and time of experiment for linkage with geo-climatic data.
+- There is section describing the type of experiment (greenhouse, field, etc…) and it is advisable to collect the location (geographical coordinates) and time where it was performed for linkage with geo-climatic data.

 - Tools and resources for data collection and management:

 - The ISA-Tools also include a configuration for MIAPPE and can be used both for filling-in metadata and for validating.